Ernie O'Malley: Capture and escape

-The seizure of the latter papers led to a new name of interest to the British.
-By late January, a letter from Dublin Castle to senior British military authorities referred an IRA officer, a "notorious rebel" called "E. Malley", whom they were most anxious to arrest in connection with "many attacks on barracks".
-The letter asked about tracing this man's older brother Frank, then a British Army officer in East Africa, to see if he could provide any information on him.
+The seizure of O'Malley's papers led to a new name of interest to the British.
+By late January, a letter from Dublin Castle to senior British military authorities referred to an IRA officer, a "notorious rebel" called "E. Malley", whom they were most anxious to arrest in connection with "many attacks on barracks".
+The letter asked about tracing this man's older brother Frank, then an army officer in East Africa, to see if he could provide information on him.

-The IRA leadership was gravely concerned about O'Malley being executed, but thanks to a plan devised by Collins he managed to escape from Kilmainham Jail on 14 February 1921 along with IRA men Frank Teeling and Simon Donnelly.
-They were aided by two Welsh British Army soldier-guards who had republican sympathies.
+The IRA leadership feared O'Malley could be executed, for he was one of a number of men regarded as "notorious murderers".
+However, thanks to a plan devised by Collins he managed to escape from Kilmainham Gaol on 14 February 1921 along with colleagues Frank Teeling and Donnelly.
+They were aided by two Welsh British Army soldier-guards who had republican sympathies and passed on a bolt-cutter that had been smuggled in.